racheljiang310/dhl/MAIN/ssds.md

 ---

-- Stacking the NAND Flash gates instead of placing them in rows
+- Stacking the NAND Flash gates
 - Look into how this would work